miggy158/miggy158/.github/README.md

 ## About Me

-I'm based in **University of Caloocan City** and have a keen interest in software development.
+I'm based in **University of Caloocan City** and have a kinda interest in software development.
 I enjoy working on various projects that challenge my skills and allow me to learn new technologies.
 Currently, I am exploring **Python** and **Java**.

 ## Skills & Technologies
 <div>